DefGuard/defguard/web/src/shared/video-tutorials/README.md

 For example, when the user is on `/vpn-overview/42`, TanStack Router reports `fullPath` as `/vpn-overview/$locationId` (the template).
 Canonicalization trims whitespace, ensures a leading `/`, and strips a trailing `/`.
-The same canonicalization is applied to every `video.appRoute` value before comparison.
+The same canonicalization is applied to every `video.appRoute` and `video.contextAppRoutes` value before comparison.

+A route tutorial is shown when the current route matches either:

+- `appRoute`
+- any entry in `contextAppRoutes`

 ### Parameterized routes

-A video with `appRoute: "/vpn-overview/$locationId"` matches whenever the user is on any location detail page, regardless of the concrete `locationId` in the URL.
+A video with `appRoute: "/vpn-overview"` and `contextAppRoutes: ["/vpn-overview/$locationId"]` matches both the overview page and any location detail page, regardless of the concrete `locationId` in the URL.
 Tutorials are associated with route shapes, not specific records.

 Do not use runtime URLs as `appRoute`.
 A value like `/vpn-overview/42` will